chhpt/nextjs-starter/README.md

 <br>

-A TypeScript starter for Next.js that includes all you need to build amazing projects 🔥.
+A Next.js starter that includes all you need to build amazing projects 🔥.
 Fork and customize from [jpedroschmitz](https://github.com/jpedroschmitz/typescript-nextjs-starter)

 - ⚙️ **Tailwind CSS** - A utility-first CSS framework
 - 🍓 **Styled Components** - Styling React component